 I write funny stuff for kids, which, as a former class clown, I’ve been doing pretty much since I was seven years old.

-Through sheer luck I was recruited right out of (Emerson) college to write for the now-legendary PBS kids game show “Where In the World is Carmen Sandiego?”, where I wrote lyrics for over 30 songs by the now-legendary house band Rockapella.
-None of us had any idea that any of it would become legendary.
+Straight out of (Emerson) college I was hired as a staff writer on the now-legendary PBS kids game show “Where In the World is Carmen Sandiego?”, where, among other things, I wrote lyrics for over 30 songs sung by the now-legendary band Rockapella.

 Honors: